Annual Reports for Approved Premarket Approval Applications (PMA) - Guidance for Industry and Food and Drug Administration Staff

 Summary and Bibliography of Reports of Scientific Investigations and Literature

-If, after reviewing your annual report, we conclude that we need an actual copy of a published or unpublished report, we will notify you.
-You must submit a copy in response, as required by 21 CFR 814.84(b)(2)(ii).
-However, if you anticipate that we will need a copy of any of these reports, you may, on your own initiative, provide it in your annual report.
+If, after reviewing your annual report, FDA concludes that we need an actual copy of a published or unpublished report, FDA will notify the applicant, who must submit a copy in response, as required by 21 CFR 814.84(b)(2)(ii).
+However, if the applicant anticipates that FDA will need a copy of any of these reports, applicants may provide a copy in the annual report on their own initiative.

 Information on Devices Shipped or Sold

-To help FDA assess the public health impact of the previously requested information, FDA has required in approval orders issued after August 1, 2009 that the applicant provide FDA with data about the number of devices shipped or sold during the reporting period.
-For device implants, data regarding the number of devices actually implanted should be provided, if it is available.
+To help FDA assess the public health impact of the previously requested information, FDA has required in approval orders issued after August 1, 2009 that the applicant provide FDA with data about the number of devices shipped or sold during the reporting period.3 For device implants, data regarding the number of devices actually implanted should be provided, if it is available.

-FDA's review of annual reports will allow the agency to assess several important issues related to post-market safety of approved devices.
+FDA's review of annual reports allows the Agency to assess several important issues related to postmarket safety and effectiveness of approved devices.
 These issues include the nature and adequacy of reported modifications and the adequacy of report documentation.
-If, after reviewing your annual report, we need additional information, or if we believe the device modifications you have reported require a PMA Supplement or a 30-Day Notice, we will notify you in writing.
+If, after reviewing the annual report, FDA needs additional information, or if we believe the device modifications that the applicant has reported require a PMA Supplement or a 30-Day Notice, FDA will notify the applicant in writing.

-Several FDA offices may work in partnership in reviewing your annual report.
-In CDRH, the Office of Device Evaluation (ODE) or the Office of In Vitro Diagnostics (OIVD), depending on the device type, has the primary responsibility for reviewing the scientific information, including design and labeling changes.
-Generally, The Office of Compliance (OC) and ODE or OIVD review the manufacturing information.
-As necessary, the Office of Surveillance and Biometrics (OSB) may also perform a search of the Manufacturer and User Facility Device Experience (MAUDE) database4 to further evaluate MDRs submitted during the reporting period.
-The review memo will include the findings from each Office.
+Several FDA offices may work in partnership in reviewing the applicant’s annual report.
+In CDRH, the Office of Device Evaluation (ODE) or the Office of In Vitro Diagnostics and Radiological Health (OIR), depending on the device type, has the primary responsibility for reviewing the scientific information, including design and labeling changes.
+Generally, the Office of Compliance (OC) and ODE or OIR review the manufacturing information.
+As necessary, the reviewer and/or the Office of Surveillance and Biometrics (OSB) may also perform a search of the Manufacturer and User Facility Device Experience (MAUDE) database4 to further evaluate MDRs submitted during the reporting period.
+The review memorandum includes the findings from each Office.
 CBER’s processing and review of annual reports is similar to that of CDRH but has some differences due to the two Centers’ different organizational structures.

-FDA intends to review most annual reports within 90 days of receipt.
-In general, our review memos follow the format described below.
+FDA reviews most annual reports within 90 days of receipt.
+In general, our review memoranda follow the format described below.

 Reported Changes and Rationale for the Changes

-Our review memo will summarize the changes described in the annual report and our evaluation of those changes.
-Our review memo will also describe our understanding of your rationale for the changes and our assessment of your rationale.
-The memo will clearly indicate whether we believe the changes you described are appropriate for an annual report or should have been described in a PMA Supplement or a 30-Day Notice.
+FDA's review memorandum will summarize the changes described in the annual report and our evaluation of those changes.
+The review memorandum will also describe FDA's understanding of the applicant's rationale for the changes and our assessment of the rationale.
+The memorandum will clearly indicate whether FDA believes the changes described by the applicant are appropriate for an annual report or should have been described in a PMA Supplement or a 30-Day Notice.

-ODE or OIVD, in consultation with other Offices within CDRH, as appropriate, will evaluate your summary of the changes made to your device.
-As appropriate, we also plan to search the MAUDE database and review other FDA records to assess the post-market safety profile of your device.
+FDA will evaluate your summary of the changes made to the device.
+As appropriate, FDA also plans to search the MAUDE database and review certain other FDA records to assess the post-market safety profile of your device.

-We will evaluate the information on the changes made to the device and the rationale for the changes, along with information you submitted from published and unpublished reports, and literature to determine if any of this information demonstrates that the safety and effectiveness profile of your device has changed.
-We can then determine whether any action (e.g., labeling change) is necessary to ensure the continued safety and effectiveness of your device.
+FDA will evaluate the information on the changes made to the device and the rationale for the changes, as well as the information the applicant submits from published and unpublished reports, and literature to determine if any of this information demonstrates that the safety and effectiveness profile of the device has changed.
+FDA can then determine whether any action (e.g., a labeling change) is necessary to ensure the continued safety and effectiveness of the device.

-Generally, our review memo will conclude with one of the following recommendations described below.
+Generally, FDA's review will result in one of the following recommendations:

 Request Additional Information

-If you have not provided all the information required for an annual report, or we find that the information provided is not sufficient to allow a complete review, we plan to request additional information by letter or e-mail.
-If we only need clarification of an issue, we will either telephone or email you, whichever we believe will be the most expeditious.
+If the applicant has not provided all the information required for an annual report, or FDA finds that the information provided is not sufficient to allow a complete review, we will request additional information by letter or e-mail.
+If FDA needs only clarification of an issue, we will either telephone or e-mail the applicant, whichever FDA believes will be the most efficient.

 Changes Not Appropriate for an Annual Report

-If we determine that a change made to the device required a PMA Supplement or 30-Day Notice under 21 CFR 814.39, and you did not meet this requirement, we will notify you in writing.
-In general, we will issue a letter notifying you that a PMA Supplement or 30-Day Notice is required for the change and requesting that you provide the appropriate submission within a specified timeframe.
-However, there may also be instances when OC will review to determine if any additional regulatory actions are warranted.
+If FDA determines that a change made to the device required a PMA Supplement or 30-Day Notice under 21 CFR 814.39, and one was not submitted, we will notify the applicant in writing.
+In general, FDA will issue a letter notifying the applicant that a PMA Supplement or 30-Day Notice is required for the change and request that the appropriate submission be provided within a specified timeframe.
+However, there may also be instances when OC review is necessary to determine if any additional regulatory actions are warranted.

-3 Please note that simple changes related to the device documentation or manufacturing process documentation, such as rewording or expanding for clarification, translating from one language to another, correcting typographical errors, and moving component characteristics from an engineering drawing note to a different document, such as an SOP, do not need to be reported in the annual report (21 CFR 814.39(b)).
-In general, such changes do not affect the design, performance, labeling or processing of the device, only how the characteristics are documented.
+2 Certain changes related to the device documentation or manufacturing process documentation, such as rewording for clarification, translating from one language to another, correcting typographical errors, and moving component characteristics from a notation in an engineering drawing to a different document, such as an Standard Operating Procedure, generally do not need to be reported in the annual report (21 CFR 814.39(b)).
+In general, such changes do not affect the design, performance, labeling, or processing of the device, and affect only how the characteristics are documented.
 These types of changes have been commonly referred to as “document to file” by industry and should be kept in your design history file.